 To access information on your child's bus number, bus stop location, and scheduled pick-up/drop-off times, please log into your Home Access Center account.

-If you have questions concerning non-public or day care transportation for your child for the 2020-2021 school year, please contact the Transportation Office at 845-225-3200.
+If you have questions or concerns about your child's bus/stop or if your child missed the bus, please contact the Transportation Department directly at (845) 225-3200.